ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   ignorant of the use of Oblivious HTTP to reach it.
   {: anchor="dfn-target"}

-This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.
+This document includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.

 Encoding an integer to a sequence of bytes in network byte order is described using the function `encode(n, v)`, where `n` is the number of bytes and `v` is